thomasbaden/simple-python-observable/README.md

 their `__init__()` argument, and handle binding to the enclosing class's instance and calling the `Observable`'s `register()` and `unregister()` methods.
 Setting a `Register` or `Unregister` instance to a callable is the same as calling it to register or unregister the callable.
+Note that this is purely a prophylactic measure, to prevent the `Register` and `Unregister` instances from becoming inaccessible.

 Note that notifications only occur if the `Observable` itself is set to a value.
 If one sets the `Observable` to be a list, dict, or other object,